r4victor/tenthousandmeters/content/blog/python_bts_11.md

 import a.b
 ```

 it first imports the module `"a"` and then the submodule `"a.b"`.
-It adds the submodule to the module's dictionary and assigns the module to the variable `a`, so we can access the submodule as a module's attribute (`a.b`).
+It adds the submodule to the module's dictionary and assigns the module to the variable `a`, so we can access the submodule as a module's attribute.

 A module that can have submodules is called a **package**.
 Technically, a package is a module that has a `__path__` attribute.
 This attribute tells Python where to look for submodules.
 When Python imports a top-level module, it searches for the module in the directories and ZIP archives listed in `sys.path`.
 But when it imports a submodule, it uses the `__path__` attribute of the parent module instead of `sys.path`.